 The risk increases as menstrual periods become more irregular and the production of estrogen but not progesterone continues.

-How Else Can PCOS Affect Your Physical Appearance?
+How Else Can PCOS Affect Your Health?

 Along with all the internal health issues women can suffer, there is also an abundance of external issues that can have a seriously detrimental effect on a woman's confidence.

-Excessive Facial and Body Hair
+Excessive Facial And Body Hair

 PCOS is a hormonal disorder, and some women with the condition will produce too much testosterone, dominant male hormones, which leads to excess hair growth on the face, neck, back, and chest.